HellNOuez/HellNouez/README1.md

-# bootstrap-boilerplate
-day 3 daily challenge

-# **Boilerplate**
+# **HellNouez**
 ## Describtion
-This project is a take home challenge to create a readme explanation of this assignment.
+This is my final project for Mobile friendly Websites taught by Bitwise.

 ### Expections
 To provide clairification for assignment and how to read.

 #### Content
-The boilerplate will contant Javascript, CSS, HTML and Bootstrap.
+The website will contant Javascript, CSS, HTML and Bootstrap.
 Links and Urls will be used as part of this project.

 ## Licensing
 MIT license